unocss/unocss/README.md

 - the result `m-2` will be used for the next round of variants matching
 - if no more variant is matched, `m-2` will then goes to match the rules
 - our first rule get matched and generates `.m-2 { margin: 0.5rem; }`
 - finally, we apply our variants transformation to the generated CSS.
-In this case, we prepended `:hover` to the selector
+In this case, we prepended `:hover` to the `selector` hook

 As a result, the following CSS will be generated: